luminus-framework/luminus/resources/public/md/input_validation.md

 ```

 The `rule` helper is used to set errors on fields when a given condition is not satisfied.
 It accepts
-a condition function and a vector containing the key for the field being tested and the error to be set.
+a condition function and a vector containing the key for the field being tested followed by the error to be set.
 The condition should return `true` when the rule is satisfied and `false` otherwise.

 The following helpers are already available for validation: